Louise Irvine

 Talking Out Your Glass Podcast

 If you missed meeting Riccardo in person, you can listen to his conversation with Shawn Waggoner by following the link to the Talking Out Your Glass podcast.
-You will also find links to video interviews at the Corning Museum of Glass and La Moleria workshop in Murano.
-Be sure to visit the pop-up Carved in Glassexhibition at WMODA, which closes on May 18, International Museum Day.
+You will also find links in the podcast to video interviews at the Corning Museum of Glass and La Moleria workshop in Murano.
+Be sure to visit the pop-up Carved in Glass exhibition at WMODA, which runs through May 18, International Museum Day.

 The Ferro Brothers - Talking Out Your Glass